souvik0602/python_postgresql/README.md

 Flask SQLAlchemy PostgreSQL CRUD App
 This is a simple CRUD (Create, Read, Update, Delete) web application built with Flask, SQLAlchemy, and PostgreSQL.
 It allows users to manage a list of people, including their social security number, name, gender, and age.

-Features
+Features:
 View a list of people
 Add a new person
 Delete an existing person